Duration of programme: Full-time: 12 months

 Fax: +44 (0) 121 204 4187

-Prospective students must possess a good UK Honours Degree (minimum lower 2nd class) in biochemistry, biotechnology, biology, chemistry, chemical engineering, genetics, materials science, medicine, microbiology or a related field, from a recognised university or an overseas degree recognised by Aston University, plus two references.
+Prospective students must possess a good UK Honours Degree (minimum lower 2nd class) in Pharmacy, Pharmaceutical Science, Pharmacology, Physiology, Physical Science, Biochemistry, Biotechnology, Chemistry, Chemical Engineering, Genetics, Materials Science, Medicine, or a related field, from a recognised university or an overseas degree recognised by Aston University, plus two references.

 International students whose first language is not English must demonstrate a satisfactory command of English language.
 They should meet our minimum English language requirement by taking one of the following tests:

 IELTS.
 Minimum requirement - 6.5 overall, 6.0 in each area.

 TOEFL IBT.
 Minimum requirement - 100 overall, (21 in listening and writing, 22 in reading and 23 in speaking).

 Pearson Academic.
 Minimum requirement - 61 overall, 59 in each area.

 Tutorials and workshops provide an opportunity for computer-aided learning of selected topics and also allow discussion of advanced aspects of selected topics, for example, the nature of partial agonist/receptor interactions and quantitative methods in pharmacology.